How to See the Best of Athens in One Day

-As you climb and descend the Aropolis be sure to take note of the magnificent Theatre of Herod Atticus that is located at the base of the Acropolis.
-You get a great view into the theatre just before you get to the gate to the Acropolis.
+As you climb and descend the Acropolis be sure to take note of the magnificent Theatre of Herod Atticus that is located at the base of the Acropolis.
+You get a great view of the theatre just before you get to the gate to the Acropolis.
 The theatre was built with a capacity of 5,000 and was used for concerts and plays.
 Today the restored theatre is a highly sort after venue for some of the top musical artists in the world.

 There are actually two theaters at the base of the Acropolis and the larger Theatre of Dionysus is currently being restored with a planned completion in 2015.
 This theatre could hold 17,000 spectators and is actually about 600 years older than the nearby Theatre of Herod Atticus.
 Be sure to take in the view of the theaters from the top of the Acropolis as this is the best vantage point.

 The Acropolis in Athens dates back to the 5th century BC when most of the important buildings and temples were constructed.
-Of the numerous temples and other structures that once stood here there are really only four that remain and cannot be missed.
+Of the numerous temples and other structures that once stood here, there are really only four that remain and cannot be missed.